-Using fans during the colder months may sound strange, but keeping the air flow moving can keep cold air from condensing in corners and closets.
+Using fans during the colder months may sound strange, but keeping the airflow moving can keep cold air from condensing in corners and closets.
 You should also take care to use exhaust fans when you are cooking in the kitchen or creating steam in the bathroom.
 These exhaust fans will help minimize condensation and moisture.

 Watch for leaks

 Leaks from the outside elements around doors and windows can let in excessive moisture and cause mold around windows in winter.
-Also keep an eye out for pipe leaks that could lead to hidden mold growth under your sinks.
+Also, keep an eye out for pipe leaks that could lead to hidden mold growth under your sinks.

 Investing in a dehumidifier can help you prevent the growth of mold in winter by reducing the overall moisture inside of your home.
-You can combine this with an increase in you home’s temperature to prevent mold growth.
+You can combine this with an increase in your home’s temperature to prevent mold growth.